brainhackorg/brainhack_cloud/content/en/admins/users.md

 [Issue Template](https://github.com/brainhackorg/brainhack_cloud/issues/new?assignees=&labels=resource_request&template=request-resource-access.yml)
 one of the admins has to provision the project on the cloud.

-Here is an example for such a request:
+Here is an example of such a request:

 ![image](https://user-images.githubusercontent.com/4021595/157339176-d222994f-7d25-484c-99bb-67b354ab1e5a.png)

-Once such a request comes in, assign it to yourself so that other people know that you are working on it!
-Then continue ...

 ## Creating a new user